daily-bruin/interactive.2017.close-to-home/content/articles/explainer.ECRT.md

-This will be accompanied by a graphic on the Economic Crisis Response Team

 The Economic Crisis Response Team, launched in 2008 as a subset of the Student Affairs office, assists students in immediate and dire financial crisis.
 There are four forms of aid students can receive through ECRT: meal vouchers,